-Any items found in the school building or on the school grounds should be placed in the cart located in the hallway near the office.
+Any items found in the school building or on the school grounds should be placed in the bin the office.
 After approximately 30 days, items still not claimed are donated to charity or placed in the school's used uniform storage.